reinterpretcat/vrp/docs/src/getting-started/routing.md

 The speed is `10m/s` by default and can be tweaked by setting optional `speed` property in a each profile separately.

-To use this feature, simply omit `-m` parameter.
+To use this feature, simply do not pass any matrix by omitting `-m` parameter.